d-p35/lifomation-website/README.md

 ### **Additional Requirements**

-- **Webhook Integration:** A webhook will be utilized to trigger specific actions within the application based on external events.
+- **Webhook Integration:** A webhook will be utilized to trigger specific actions within the application based on external events where someone requests access to a document.
+For example, a doctor requesting access to your health records.
-- **Real-time Updates:** The application will incorporate real-time features to reflect changes made by other users without requiring manual page refreshes.
+- **Real-time Updates:** The application will incorporate real-time features, such as instant notifications for document access requests, approvals/denials, shared document updates, system alerts, and presence indicators, to reflect changes made by other users without requiring manual page refreshes.
+- **OCR Integration:** Lifomation leverages advanced Optical Character Recognition (OCR) technology to automatically convert scanned images or photos of documents into searchable and editable text.
+This process typically takes up to 10 seconds per document, depending on the document's size, complexity, and image quality.

 ### **Tech Stack**